|Potable Water is Precious|

 as activated sludge.
 The water is then removed from the top.
 The dried activated sludge is used as manure.

 6. Chlorination: Water is removed from the top and is stored in a tank.
-The treated water has low level of organic material and suspended matter.
+The treated water has a low level of organic material and suspended matter.
 It is discharged into a sea, a river or into the ground.
 Sometimes it is disinfected through chemicals like Chlorine and ozone and then distributed to towns.

 |Bird View of Water Treatment Plant|